NB x GMCL x ECB- Banner-01 1200.png

 10.3.1.3.1.2.4.

-if the number of players from those three segments is less than 5 then the club must add the best players (based on performance) at the club to make the list up to 5.
+If the number of players from those three segments is less than 5 then the club must add the best players (based on performance) at the club to make the list up to 5.

 10.3.1.3.2.